From the moment she stepped in front of the cameras with Prince William in 2010 to announce their engagement, Kate became an instant fashion icon.

-Since then, her star power has only grown thanks to her youthful beauty, natural warmth, and an increasingly sophisticated dress sense.
+Since then, her star power has only grown thanks to her youthful beauty, natural warmth, and increasingly sophisticated dress sense.
 Worldwide fame was, of course, inevitable after marrying into the House of Windsor.
-But the Duchess of Cambridge has emerged a star in her own right—and much of that is due to her unmistakable style.
+But the Princess of Wales has emerged a star in her own right—and much of that is due to her unmistakable style.

 For her first "official" appearance, Kate stunned in a royal blue Issa wrap dress, coordinated perfectly with her sapphire ring.
 The look was glamorous without being showy, appropriate without being dowdy and, quite simply, unforgettable.
 The company’s website was inundated and the $535 piece sold out immediately.